nineneel/rania-website/IMPLEMENTATION_SUMMARY.md

 ## What Was Done

 ### 1. Folder Structure Created ✅
-Successfully created a professional, scalable folder structure for the Rania Travel website with the following main directories:
+Successfully created a professional, scalable folder structure for the RANIA website with the following main directories:

 - `src/assets/` - Fonts, icons, and images
 - `src/components/` - Common, layout, and feature components